About Police Now

 What you’ll need

-• Willingness to forego holidays during Academy time where necessary in favour of annual leave at other times of the year;
+• Willingness to forgo annual leave during Academy delivery periods in favour of taking leave at other times of the year.

 What you’ll get from us

-• A bright, airy, modern and buzzing office near Liverpool Street, Central London (Zone 1) Please note that during the Covid-19 pandemic, the role will be home based, and you will be working online/remotely.
-Inductions will also be conducted virtually.
+• A bright, airy, modern and buzzing office near Liverpool Street, Central London (Zone 1) Please note that during the Covid-19 pandemic, online/remote working and inductions will occur.

 • A supported working from home set-up with the technology and equipment required.

-• 27 days holiday each year plus bank holidays (pro rata) for FTCs.
+• 27 days holiday each year plus bank holidays (pro-rata)

 This job description is issued as a guideline.
 It is not exhaustive, and we would be pleased to discuss any constructive comments you may have.
 Due to the evolving nature and changing demands of our business this job description may be subject to change.
-You may, on occasions, be required to undertake additional or other duties within the context of this job description and according to the needs of the organisation.
+We will continue to assess and review the organisation to ensure we are match fit for delivering impact in communities and to best serve our customers and participants.
+As such this role will inevitably develop and iterate over time.

 Applications will be screened as they are received and invited to interview accordingly.
 Police Now reserves the right to close the advert prior to the advertised date, should a suitable applicant be appointed.
 Early applications are therefore encouraged.

-Please note that some roles within Police Now require certain levels of National Security Vetting or screening in order to effectively work with our partners.
+Please note that some roles within Police Now require certain levels of vetting or screening in order to effectively work with our partners.
 Therefore, we may ask you to complete this if you are successful.